mahmoud34abc/skynet-clans/README.md

 - The `express` [npm module](https://www.npmjs.com/package/express) is used to open [the site and the webhook](https:///skynet-clans.glitch.me) to allow requests from ROBLOX game servers
 - The `body-parser` [npm module](https://www.npmjs.com/package/body-parser) is a helper module for express, which allows easy JS reading the game servers' requests, since it can't be done without the module
 - The `discord.js` [npm module](https://www.npmjs.com/package/discord.js) is used to run the Discord bot.
+- The `cache` [npm module](https://www.npmjs.com/package/cache) is used to cache roblox user IDs when needed (for Discord functionality)
 - It saves atomically, which means if the process crashed or died, it won't lose data.